Categories

 Later, as I was building it, she changed her mind, and the cantina is left unused next to our house…

-During those years, my daughter Danielle and I became seriously ill due to viruses in the water (from the well that we were drinking), and since then we both feel chronically tired.
-I became significantly weaker and unable to work hard anymore.
+During those years, my daughter Danielle and I became seriously ill due to viruses found in the water-tanks filled with the water from the well that we were drinking from.

-All I could do was to take care of my children, teaching them all I knew: I taught them the Bible, playing musical instruments (piano, guitar and bass), I taught them the French language, working with metal and wood, and more…
+After building our mobile house, all I could do was to take care of my children, teaching them all I knew: I taught them the Bible, playing musical instruments (piano, guitar and bass), I taught them the French language, working with metal and wood, and more…

-These were years of great austerity for us, and I started busking in front of the sea.
-Having taught Danielle to play the piano she joined me soon afterwards.
+These were years of great austerity for us, and I started busking on the sea-front for survival.

 Passers-by loved seeing this 8-year-old girl play so well the piano and for a while we were earning more than I ever did until then…